dromotherm/documentation/pages/download.md

 ```
 Run `sudo apt install xz-utils` to install xz on debian/ubuntu

-To install on a 32 Gb card, use gparted to extend filesystem
+If using a 32 Gb card, use gparted to extend filesystem

 date | link
 --|--